burtyb/cb/README.md

 ## Raspbian releases

-When doing a longer test with all releases of Raspbian for the Raspberry Pi (57GB in 69 zip files - 186G extracted) compresses with "cb" to 5.7G.
+When doing a longer test with all releases of Raspbian for the Raspberry Pi (57GB in 69 zip files - 186G extracted) archives with "cb" to 25G (compression disabled) and then to 5.7G using either builtin or external compression (xz -9).